 A great idea for a rainy day itinerary in Paris, have a look at this guide and plan your visit to the Paris flea market.

 Bois de Boulogne

-If you’re one of those people that are amazed by those magnificent old European cathedrals (like me), you simply have to make the trip to the ‘mother of all French cathedrals’ – the Basilica of Saint Denis.
+If you’re one of those people that are amazed by those magnificent old European cathedrals (like me), you simply have to make the trip to the ‘mother of all French cathedrals’ – the Basilica of Saint-Denis.
 This is the site where French kings have been crowned since the 7th century, and where French royal families are buried.
 The cathedral is simply out of this world.
-In fact, it made such a huge impression on opening day (sometime in 12th century) that all cathedrals to be built, followed suit (including the Notre Dame).
-Saint Denis may not be the best Parisian suburb these days, but a visit to basilica is totally safe and you’ll be rewarded with a fraction of the crowds you’ll find in the center of Paris.
+In fact, it made such a huge impression on opening day (sometime in the 12th century) that all cathedrals to be built, followed suit (including the Notre Dame).
+Saint-Denis may not be the best Parisian suburb these days, but a visit to the basilica is totally safe and you’ll be rewarded with a fraction of the crowds you’ll find in the center of Paris.